-The Smithsonian Research Online (SRO) program consists of a research bibliography and a repository of digital scholarly content created by Smithsonian staff and affiliates.
-The SRO aims captures the scholarly and research publications of Smithsonian staff and affiliates.
+Smithsonian Research Online (SRO) is a program to capture the scholarly and research publications of Smithsonian staff and affiliates.
 This will assist in measuring and communicating the magnitude, value and impact of Smithsonian research to those who have an interest including Members of Congress; grant-makers, donors and other supporters; the Smithsonian and external research community; and ultimately, the general public.
 The SRO will provide a permanent record of the Institution's scholarly achievement for use by Smithsonian staff as well as the broader research community and the general public.

 The bibliography will initially include citations to scholarly articles, books, chapters, published conference papers and electronic publications.
 Contributions should be formally published in print or online before submission.
-The types of publications to be included will most often be authoritative work that reflects the author's scholarly and professional work as a Smithsonian employee.
+No 'in-press' material or as yet unpublished papers, presentations, etc. should be entered.
+The types of publications to be included will most often appear in peer-reviewed journals.
 It will be up to individual Smithsonian directors to determine if other types of publications generated from their staff, such as those appearing in popular or general interest magazines, brochures, etc., should be included.
 The SIL will not not evaluate or filter the contributed content for appropriateness for inclusion or scholarly merit.

 All Smithsonian museums, research centers, and offices whose staff produce research publications are eligible to participate.
 The service will include data on publications authored by Smithsonian staff (federal and trust), staff from other agencies housed in the Smithsonian and working on Smithsonian collections, and affiliates, including research associates, graduate and post-doc students, and visiting scholars among others.